 Comparing ActiveCampaign’s and HubSpot’s CRM

-In this section I’ll look at the core functionality of each CRM tool so you can decide if it meets your needs.
+In this section I’ll look at the core functionality of each CRM tool and automation platform so you can decide if it meets your needs.

 Overall, they’re quite similar between each tool.